Perhaps the biggest decision you will ever have to make...

 In other words…

-That in a crisis, there can also be opportunity.
-And that somehow… within life’s many adversities, hardships, difficulties, bad luck, wrong turns, or mistakes lurks the potential for things to turn for the better.
+I really like the idea that in a crisis, there could also be opportunity.
+Whether it’s a brush with cancer, infidelity, or bankruptcy…. that somewhere within life’s many adversities, hardships, difficulties, bad luck, wrong turns, or mistakes… there lurks the potential for things to turn around for the better.

 Am I saying that infidelity is good for a marriage?